bmaupin/civ-be-linux-fixes/docs/notes/mesa-crash-research.md

 #### Mesa 24.2.8

+I wanted to see if upgrading Mesa corrected the issue in case it had already been discovered and fixed upstream.

-Upgrading to mesa 24.2.8 causes the game to crash before the match even starts or just after it starts.
+Unfortunately upgrading to mesa 24.2.8 caused the game to crash before the match even started or just after it started.

+Also I noticed that the `GALLIUM_THREAD=0` workaround didn't work any more.

 Backtrace:

 ```
 Thread 8 "CivBE" received signal SIGSEGV, Segmentation fault.